stackery/wild-rydes-workshop/readme.md

         * This adds an environment variable `USER_POOL_CLIENT_ID` to the Function
     1. The PopulateFrontendContent Function uses these environment variables to generate js/config.js as part of the website content
 1. Deploy the stack again
-1. Register as a new user (Chase: I think this should work without having the backend API set up, but can't remember.
-We can fix this if it doesn't work.)
+1. Register as a new user
-    1. Navigate to /register in your new website
+    1. Navigate to /register.html in your new website
     1. Register with your email address
     1. Retrieve a verification code from your email address and enter it in the verification screen